Epistle of 2nd Timothy

 Therefore, my son, be strong in the grace that is in Christ Jesus.

-2 And the teachings you heard me proclaim among many witnesses--impart these to faithful men with the ability to teach them to others.
+2 And the teachings you heard me proclaim among many witnesses--impart these to faithful men with the ability to teach them to others also.

 3 Endure hardship well, as a good soldier of Jesus Christ should.

-4 No man who goes to war worries about his normal day-to-day concerns in order to be pleasing to the commander who drafted him.
+4 No man who goes to war worries about the pragmatic, day-to-day concerns of life in order to be pleasing to the commander who drafted him.

 5 And no one in a race wins the crown unless he plays by the rules.